 Yes, the following laws apply:

-- the Ordinance on the use and protection of data from medical documentation of patients in the Central Health Information System of the Republic of Croatia (Official Gazette no. 14/2019 – hereinafter: "Ordinance on the use and protection of data"); and
+- Croatian Ordinance on the use and protection of data from medical documentation of patients in the Central Health Information System of the Republic of Croatia (Pravilnik o uporabi i zaštiti podataka iz medicinske dokumentacije pacijenata u Centralnom informacijskom sustavu zdravstva Republike Hrvatske – "Ordinance on the Use and Protection of Data"); and

-- the Ordinance and Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (hereinafter: "GDPR").
+- Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC ("GDPR").

 Rules for protection of personal data implemented in the GDPR apply directly in Croatia.
-The Act and Ordinance on the use and protection of data generally provide for the obligation on users of medical data to keep the data from the patient’s medical documentation secret.
+The Data Protection Act and Ordinance on the Use and Protection of Data generally provide for the obligation on users of medical data to keep the data from the patient’s medical documentation secret.

-The Ordinance specifically provides that recording of audio and video recordings during the provision and reception of telemedicine services is allowed only with the written consent of the recipient of the service.
-For a recipient of a service who is unconscious, has a severe mental disorder or is a minor, the written consent shall be given by the legal representative or guardian of the recipient of the service.
+Additionally, Article 18 of the Telemedicine Ordinance specifically provides that recording of audio and video recordings during the provision and reception of telemedicine services is allowed only with the written consent of the recipient of the service.
+For a recipient of a service who is unconscious, has a severe mental disorder, or is a minor, the written consent shall be given by the legal representative or guardian of the recipient of the service.
 The written consent must contain the reason for the recording, the type of recording and the purpose for which the recording will be used.

 Yes, the following laws apply to the provision of telehealth services in Denmark: